Jigarthanda (2014 film): Box office

 Jigarthandas opening day gross in Tamil Nadu was ₹4 crore.
 The film collected around ₹10 crore in Tamil Nadu in its first weekend.
+According to Sify, it was one of the most successful Tamil films of the year based on return on investment.

+Accolades

+At the 62nd National Film Awards, Jigarthanda won the Best Supporting Actor (Simha) and Best Editor (Vivek Harshan) awards.
+Simha also won the Filmfare Award for Best Supporting Actor – Tamil, the film's only nomination at the 62nd Filmfare Awards South.
+At the 4th South Indian International Movie Awards, it received 7 nominations in the Tamil branch: Best Film, Best Director (Karthik), Best Actor (Siddharth), Best Actress (Menon), Best Supporting Actor and Best Actor in a Negative Role (both Simha), and Best Cinematographer (Gavemic U. Ary); the sole winner was Simha for Best Supporting Actor.
+He also won the Tamil Nadu State Film Award Special Prize for Best Actor.

 Remakes

 Jigarthanda was remade in Kannada under the same title in 2016.
 Despite the release of a dubbed Telugu version in 2016, it was remade in the same language as Gaddalakonda Ganesh (2019).
 The film was also remade Hindi as Bachchhan Paandey (2022).

 Legacy

 Prior to the release, Forbes India ranked the film on the fifth spot in its 5 Indian Films to see in India 2014 list, published on 31 December 2013.

-In 2019, Film Companion ranked Bobby Simha's performance on the 100 Greatest Performances of the Decade.
-Bakshi Singh of Film Companion ranked the film's posters on #2 in the Top 10 Indian Movie Posters of the Decade.
+In 2019, Film Companion ranked Simha's performance on the 100 Greatest Performances of the Decade.
+The same year, Bakshi Singh of Film Companion ranked the film's posters on #2 in the Top 10 Indian Movie Posters of the Decade.